RobertEichenseer/OpenAI.EmbeddingsDistraction/README.md

 ### Problem statement

 It is a challenge to group data in one embedding because the data may have different levels of relevance to the query.
 The data needs to be mostly similar, or at least have a common theme or topic, to form a coherent and meaningful embedding.
-If there is only a small fraction of the data that is relevant to the query, such as 15%, then the embedding will be dominated by the other 85% of the data that is distracting or irrelevant.
+If there is only a small fraction of the data that is relevant to the query, such as 25%, then the embedding will be dominated by the other 75% of the data that is distracting or irrelevant.
 The embedding will not capture the semantic meaning of the query well, and the distance of the vector to the query will be too large.
 This will make it difficult to retrieve the data that is actually useful for the query, and may result in poor performance of the vector search.
 Therefore, it is important to filter out or reduce the noise in the data before creating an embedding.

 ![problem_statement](./media/img/problem_statement.png)

 ## Repository

-The repo uses a simpolified sample: A query about “ACI container hosting alternatives” should be grounded using a vector search to find data that matches this question.
+The repo uses a simplified sample: A query about “ACI container hosting alternatives” should be grounded using a vector search to find data that matches this question.

 Three sources of data are available:
 - parts of the [Azure ACI documentation](./src/assets/acifacts.txt), which provides optimal data for this query, and